zwierski/croquemADAme-datastory/index.md

 After this first explanation, let's move on to some actual high level tips you can use in your channel's videos.

+Here are the feature importances:

+{% include features_importance.html %}

 First of all, the title.
 The title of the video is one of the first things a potential viewer can see before clicking on your video (perhaps only second to the thumbnail, of which we unfortunately don't have an analysis): it's bound to be important and most likely have a very palpable influence in how the video is received.

 We analyzed several parameters related to the videos' titles: the number of words, the usage of capital letters, the usage of the 'featuring' lexical field - which can indicate collaboration with other YouTubers or simply the presence of other guests, which pronouns are used in the title, and finally, sentiment analysis of words related to positive or negative emotions in the title.